-Professional development for early care and education teachers is important to grow and maintain the knowledge and skills required to provide high-quality instruction and promote student learning and achievement.
-Sustained professional development helps teachers meet diverse student needs, improves teacher engagement with parents and allows teachers to develop an active agenda for their own professional growth, all of which has been linked to positive child outcomes.
-High-quality professional development can support a teacher's ability to identify and support a child's learning needs, which is particularly important in early care and education when early intervention to address a child's developmental and behavioral concerns can significantly impact future academic success.
+Effective professional development enables early care and education teachers to strengthen and maintain the knowledge and skills required to provide high-quality instruction and promote student learning and achievement.^{41, 42, 43} Sustained professional development helps teachers meet diverse student needs, improves teacher engagement with parents and allows teachers to develop an active agenda for their own professional growth, all of which has been linked to positive child outcomes.44 High-quality professional development can improve a teacher's ability to identify and support a child's learning needs, which is particularly important in early care and education when early intervention to address a child's developmental and behavioral concerns can significantly impact future academic success.

 First 5 San Diego funds several professional development opportunities for QPI teachers and administrators.
 This year, over 1,300 teachers and site directors received support to develop customized professional development plans, accessed robust and systematic coaching aligned to their professional development plans from experienced coaches and participated in professional development workshops and teaching communities to achieve their goals.
 First 5 San Diego also provides incentives to site directors and lead teachers to advance their level of education.
-This year, 16 teachers and administrators earned a college degree (Figure 3.4).
+This year, 14 teachers and administrators earned a college degree (Figure 3.4).